AdobeDocs/experience-manager-cloud-service.en/help/assets/add-assets.md

 * [Metadata profiles](metadata-profiles.md) allow you to apply default metadata properties to assets uploaded into that folder
 * [Processing profiles](asset-microservices-configure-and-use.md#processing-profiles) allow you to apply rendition processing and generate renditions in addition to the default ones

-Additionaly, if Dynamic Media is enabled in your environment:
+Additionally, if Dynamic Media is enabled in your environment:

 * [Image profiles](dynamic/image-profiles.md) allow you to apply specific cropping (**[!UICONTROL Smart Cropping]** and pixel cropping) and sharpening configuration to the uploaded assets
 * [Video profiles](dynamic/video-profiles.md) allow you to apply specific video encoding profiles (resolution, format, parameters)

 > [!NOTE]
 >
-> Dynamic Media cropping and other operations on assets are non-destructive, i.e., they do not change the uploaded original, but insted provide parameters for cropping or media transformation to be done when delivering the assets
+> Dynamic Media cropping and other operations on assets are non-destructive, i.e., they do not change the uploaded original, but instead provide parameters for cropping or media transformation to be done when delivering the assets

 For folders that have a processing profile assigned, the profile name appears on the thumbnail in the card view.
 In the list view, the profile name appears in the **Processing Profile** column.